NeumoNeumo/blog/content/posts/build_docker/index.md

   image: "posts/build_docker/img/exploit.png"
 ---

-In an docker container, you have full privileges to build the image of [singularity](https://sylabs.io/singularity/) or [docker](https://www.docker.com/) in it.
+In a docker container, you have full privileges to build the image of [singularity](https://sylabs.io/singularity/) or [docker](https://www.docker.com/) in it.
 But if only singularity is installed on the server and the root user sets up neither `--fakeroot` nor `proot` and you